 Fluid-structure interaction refers to the analyses involving simultaneous fluid flow and solid deformation.
-Depending on the problem the interaction may be along a shared boundary or internal to the structure —as in the case of poroelasticity.
+Depending upon the problem, the interaction may be along a shared boundary or it may be internal to the structure, as in the case of poroelasticity.
 In addition to the solid and fluid deformation, FSI requires handling a moving mesh.

 Veryst Engineering has worked on a wide range of FSI problems of different complexities.
 FSI problems may involve sources of nonlinearity in the solid part (large deformations, contact or nonlinear materials), or the fluid part (turbulence, non-Newtonian fluid properties, or multiphase flow).
 There could also be additional complexity in solver selection since the ideal solvers for structural and fluid equations are different.
 The degree of coupling between the fluid and solid fields may be weak or strong, which also affects the solver selection.
 Finally, mesh movement may be a source of complexity for problems with contact or large deformations, such as shown in the figure below.

 FSI problems frequently involve coupling to other physics fields such as heat transfer or electromagnetics.
 The figure below shows an electrostatic-fluid-structure interaction analysis of a MEMS switch in an enclosed space, surrounded by air.
 The electrostatic force between beam and ground was calculated directly from the Maxwell stress tensor and accounts for fringe effects.